raspberrypi/documentation/remote-access/ssh/sftp.md

 The SSH File Transfer Protocol is a network protocol that provides file access, file transfer, and file management functionalities over SSH.

 By using SFTP you can easily change, browse and edit files on your Raspberry Pi.
 SFTP is easier to setup than [FTP](../ftp.md) as Raspbian has SSH enabled by default.
+(As of the November 2016 release, Raspbian has the SSH server disabled by default.
+For instructions to enable SSH, refer to [this page](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).)

 ## FileZilla